LLNL/benchpark/README.rst

 3. **Experiment specifications**

 - programming models to use for benchmarks on a given system type
-- valid experiments for benchmarks on a given system
+- valid experiments for benchmarks on a given system (scientific parameter studies, performance parameter studies, etc.)

-+ scientific parameter studies
-+ performance parameter studies

 Dependencies
 ------------